Is Social Media a Government Experiment? How Being Shadow Banned is Creating ‘Digital Prisons’

 • Rihanna faced backlash from the Indian government after tweeting in support of farmers, and reports suggest her name was down ranked in Indian search results.

-• Bella Hadid and Gigi Hadid who speaks up about situations happening in Palestine have said there is a sharp drop in engagement on Instagram, fueling speculation of platform bias.
+• Bella Hadid and Gigi Hadid, who use social media and online platforms to speak about Palestine-related content, have said there is a sharp drop in engagement on Instagram, fueling speculation of platform bias.

 My Instagram has disabled me from posting on my story – pretty much only when it is Palestine based I’m going to assume.